• Skip to primary navigation

 • Chocolate Wacky Cake

-What's the Story Behind this Recipe?
+What's the Story on Wacky Cake?

 Chocolate Wacky Cake was the first “scratch” cake I ever baked all by myself.
 (I think I was eight.)
 So named because it requires no eggs, no milk, no butter, and is mixed directly in the pan, Wacky Cake is a surprisingly moist, delicious chocolate cake that is easy enough for a child to make.

 Wacky Cake is dead simple to make, but the origins of the recipe are somewhat murky.
-Also known as Crazy Cake, War Cake, Depression Cake, Magic Cake, 3-Hole Cake (and more recently as Quarantine Cake and Pandemic Cake) - Wacky Cake is a recipe created for difficult times.
+Also known as Crazy Cake, War Cake, Depression Cake, Magic Cake, 3-Hole Cake (and more recently as Quarantine Cake and Pandemic Cake), Wacky Cake is a recipe created for difficult times.

 Passed down from one generation of frugal bakers to the next, there are references to similar cake recipes dating back over a hundred years; clear back to World War I, when War Cake could be found in a 1918 Food Administration Department pamphlet entitled “War Economy in Food,” under “Recipes for Conservation Sweets.”